 Ignore the other applications

-For Word Management Templates> Microsoft Word 2016> Word Options> Advanced.
+For Become Management Templates> Microsoft Word 2016> Word Options> Advanced.

 Update the automatic links to the opening

-Below we will see how you can do all this with one click .. from its Registry your:
+Below we will see how you can do all this with one click ... from your computer registry:

 The file you include in zip contains the following code: